ggpwnkthx/docker-trinitycore/README.md

 ```

 # Scripts
+## Linux
+This is unreleased and is currently in development.

 ## Windows
 ### run.bat
 All in one.
 Builds from source, adds project, starts project.
 Will passthru arguments.